samon03/Web-programming/README.md

 # Web-programming
-In the projects i used **PHP, HTML, CSS, Javascript &amp; Ajax**.
-So, here is a short introduction of those languages :
+In the projects, i had used **PHP, HTML, CSS, Javascript &amp; Ajax**.
+So, a short introduction of those languages given below :

 **PHP :** Hypertext Preprocessor (or simply PHP) is a server-side scripting language designed for web development.